 Three important “points” deriving from these instructions could affect dialogic practices:

-Students are expected to dominate the discussion with the teacher taking a secondary, more silent, role.
-In fact, David uses the word “space” here which could be paralleled to offering them dialogic space for their discussions.
+Students are expected to dominate the discussion with the teacher taking a secondary, more silent role.
+In fact, David’s use of the word “space” here could be paralleled to offering them dialogic space for their discussions.

 Students are expected to back up their arguments with certain parts from the texts, and;